mosesIRL/Windows7-OEM-Activator-old/README.md

 ## Usage:

 1. Download the zip and extract to a folder.
-2. Right click "Win7-OEM-Activator.bat" and run as administrator
+2. Right click "Win7-OEM-Activator.bat" and run as administrator<br>
+   or use a command line switch (see below)

 ## Switches